|We’ve got your back! Finance Blog is a completely free website 100% focused on helping Americans get the answers they need. Read more.|

 2. Federal Programs

 Another way of buying a house with no down payment is to attend the federal programs.
-The VA (Department of Veterans Affair) is a kind of loan that is given to the military service officers who have retired from the service.
+The VA (Department of Veterans Affairs) is a kind of loan that is given to the military service officers who have retired from the service.
 With this approval, you can buy a house with no down payment.
 USDA and VA loans require zero down payment and similar programs are available for those who do not have enough credit or cash to pay for a down payment.

 3. Negotiate with the Seller